-Indeed, its marketing techniques could make retail investing less alien to Europeans, while raising the profile of less risky (and perhaps more attractive) local wealthtech startups such as Plum, Dream and Tickr.
+Indeed, its marketing techniques could make retail investing less alien to Europeans, while raising the profile of less risky (and perhaps more attractive) local wealthtech startups such as Plum, Dreams and Tickr.

 To this point, Sifted has heard that Robinhood has already agreed to a paid partnership with a UK investment startup as part of its customer acquisition strategy.
 This shows its readiness — at least for now — to actively engage with and boost the local ecosystem.